bejoynr/kubeedge-deploy/README.md

  sudo sed -i 's/SystemdCgroup = false/SystemdCgroup = true/' /etc/containerd/config.toml

-root@azvm01:~# kubeadm init --apiserver-advertise-address=172.16.1.7
+kubeadm init --apiserver-advertise-address=172.16.1.7

-[init] Using Kubernetes version: v1.24.2
+`[init] Using Kubernetes version: v1.24.2`
-Your Kubernetes control-plane has initialized successfully!

-To start using your cluster, you need to run the following as a regular user:
+`Your Kubernetes control-plane has initialized successfully!` `To start using your cluster, you need to run the following as a regular user:`

   mkdir -p $HOME/.kube
   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config